reload/media_23video_oauth/README.txt

 ------------
 Media 23Video OAuth integrates with the Media module to upload videos to and show videos from 23Video when using access restrictions on videos.
-The module uses OAuth authentication via 23Video's own OAuth implementation (https://github.com/23/23video-for-php).
+The module uses OAuth authorization via 23Video's own OAuth implementation (https://github.com/23/23video-for-php).

 Users can upload files to the 23Video server without having their own login to